Sayo-b/alx-system_engineering-devops/0x00-shell_basics/README.md

-display contents in a long format
+Display more files with long format